The Lost Piety of Catholic France (Part I)

-But really, the title of this new series here is euphemistic.
+But really, the title of this entry is euphemistic.
 Because when one knows the history of post-revolution Catholic France and when one has faith, it is hard to avoid stronger titles, such as the Destroyed or Murdered Piety of Catholic France.

 Catholic France, Catholic Ireland - both are particular sources of inspiration for this webproject.
 For Providence led Kim and myself to life-changing periods in both the devastated landscape of the former and the severely battered, but not yet fully obliterated territory of the other.